Chiropractic Examination

 Chiropractic Exam of Lower Back Pain

 - Consultation.
-The patient meets with the chiropractor and provides a brief synopsis of the lower back pain, such as:
+The patient meets with the chiropractor and provides a brief synopsis of his or her lower back pain, such as:

 - Duration and frequency of symptoms